 I've got lots of examples of unlearning.
 I was born at a time when society, education, workplaces were very rigid, structured and formal.
 In my early working years, management structures were very hierarchical and demarcation not collaboration was common.
 As I gained experience in those environments, I developed both learning and management skills to match.
 In the last 5 to 10 years though, workplaces have changed so much.
 I've had to unlearn habits of formal learning and communication to adapt a more agile learning and collaborative working approach.

-Unlearning is vital in today’s workplace.
+The role of unlearning is vital in today’s workplace.
 Why?
 Employees need to unlearn in order to move forward alongside their company so they can move ahead, work more effectively and further the company’s mission.
 In this blog post, we’re going to discuss seven tips for unlearning in the workplace.

 1. Foster a sense of willingness